ackama/rails-template/README.md

 # Create a new app using the template.
 Template options will be taken from
 # ./ackama_rails_template.config.yml
-$ rails new my_app --no-rc --database=postgresql --skip-javascript --skip-docker --template=https://raw.githubusercontent.com/ackama/rails-template/main/template.rb
+$ rails new my_app --no-rc --database=postgresql --skip-javascript --skip-docker --skip-kamal --skip-solid --template=https://raw.githubusercontent.com/ackama/rails-template/main/template.rb

 # Example 2
 # #########